wowiamhere/coding-resume/readme.md

 Transcriptionist:
 From interviews, plays to tv programs/sniplets.

-*O’Hare Intl.
+*OHare Intl.
 Airport Hilton Hotel*
 Guest Service Agent:
- Track records related to room assignments, guest’s financial accounts and internal company reports/information.
+ Track records related to room assignments, guests financial accounts and internal company reports/information.
 Assist higher management in executing daily operations such as room audits, guest satisfaction surveys and reports and record keeping for internal use in different departments.